MyPalClara/mypalclara/README.md

-# Clara
+# MyPalClara

 AI assistant with session management and persistent memory.
+The assistant's name is Clara.

 ## Installation